yyoshiaki/VIRTUS2/README.md

 - python3
 - cwltool `pip install cwlref-runner`
-- docker (alternatively, you can use udocker, singularity, or `--no-container` mode when you have no root privileges.
+- docker (alternatively, you can use udocker, or singularity mode when you have no root privileges.
 See [Tips section](https://github.com/yyoshiaki/VIRTUS#tips).)
 - STAR requires about 37Gb RAM.

 ### VIRTUS2